 - Click Create new layer.

 The new layer, called Extract Bands_Louisville_Neighborhood.tif, is added to the map.
 It displays only the extracted bands.
 The yellow Parcels layer covers the imagery and can make some features difficult to see.
-You won't need the Parcels layer until later in the project, so you'll turn it off for now.
+You will not use the Parcels layer until later in the project, so you will turn it off for now.

 - In the Contents pane, uncheck the Parcels layer box to turn it off.

 The Extract Bands layer shows the imagery with the band combination that you chose (4 1 3).
 Vegetation appears as red, roads appear as gray, and roofs appear as shades of gray or blue.
-By emphasizing the difference between natural and human-made surfaces, you'll be able to more easily classify them later.
+By emphasizing the difference between natural and human-made surfaces, you can more easily classify them later.

 Although the Extract Bands layer appears in the Contents pane, it has not been added as data to any of your folders.
 If you remove the layer from the map, you will delete the layer.